-🛒 Key ingredients and possible alternatives
+🛒 Key ingredients & substitutions

 - Balsamic vinegar - brings a slightly tangy richness.

 - Smoked salt - chicken stock is the main provider of saltiness but I have always found that a little more is needed.
 It's best to taste the paella after it has cooked in the Instant Pot and add a little more salt if needed.
-I always choose smoked salt because it adds to the smoky flavours that the chorizo and paprika bring to the dish, but you can also use sea salt too.
+I always choose smoked salt because it adds to the smoky flavors that the chorizo and paprika bring to the dish, but you can also use sea salt too.

 - Lemon - this is added to the cooked paella to bring tanginess and freshness to the dish.
 You may also want to serve the paella with some additional lemon wedges.